 Prompt 2: Your are a professional translator, the following is a Chinese folktale, please translate it into English with fluency and readability.

-Prompt 1 is a general prompting while prompt 2 encompasses the role (professional translator), domain information (Chinese folktale), and specific requirement (translate, fluency and readability).
+Prompt 1 is general prompting while prompt 2 encompasses the role (professional translator), domain information (Chinese folktale), and specific requirement (translate, fluency and readability).
 This study invited two professors in translation to compare the outputs between the two prompts, and found that prompt 2’s translation was more appropriate.
 Additionally, considering the uncertainty and variation of the AI output, this study used DeepSeek-V3 to generate three outputs by prompt 2.
 And the most suitable version was chosen according to its fluency and readability.
 For corpus cleaning and sentence alignment, the original text, DeepSeek-V3 translation, and reference translation were put into Tmxmall Aligner.

 3.3 Error Identification Framework

 The current study employed the Multidimensional Quality Metrics (MQM) framework which was developed in the QTLaunchPad project (www.qt21.eu), categorizing errors into eight dimensions: Accuracy, Fluency, Terminology Consistency, Locale convention, Style Adaptation, Verbatim Fidelity, Cultural Annotation, and Coherence (see Table 1).
 This metric aims to provide a translation error annotation methodology for different purposes and at different granularities (Lommel 2013), and furthermore contains error categorization and annotation guidelines.
 Collection of errors is incorporated into the table through using annotated material and some post-translation editing practice is recommended.
-When there was anything wrong with analysis, say when handling slang or ethnoculturally specific lexemes, authors used recourse in order to follow the context and appealing to sources in order to correct them through phonetic or other ways.
+When there was something wrong with analysis, say when handling slang or ethnoculturally specific lexemes, authors used recourse in order to follow the context and appealed to the sources in order to correct them through phonetic or other ways.